GOODVOICE

 Quality of Education

 One key difference between private and public schools in Greece is the quality of education.
 Private schools often have more resources, better facilities, and highly qualified teachers than public schools.
-This allows private schools to offer a higher quality of education, including more extracurricular activities and advanced curricula (Tsatsaroni & Litinas, 1999).
+This allows private schools to offer a higher-quality education, including more extracurricular activities and advanced curricula (Tsatsaroni & Litinas, 1999).

 Public schools, on the other hand, often face challenges such as limited funding, overcrowded classrooms, and insufficient resources.
 These challenges can impact the quality of education and the overall learning experience for students (OECD, 2011).